CommunityToolkit/WindowsCommunityToolkit/docs/animations/ParallaxService.md

 # ParallaxService

-The **ParallaxService** class allows to create a parralax effect for items contained within an element that scrolls like a ScrollViewer or ListView.
+The **ParallaxService** class allows to create a parallax effect for items contained within an element that scrolls like a ScrollViewer or ListView.

 ## Syntax